mobolarin/Northwind-Retail-Analysis/README.md

 WHERE Region IS NULL;
 ```

+Visualisation:

 Insight:

-60 customers (7.23%) have missing region data
+* 60 customers (7.23%) have missing region data
-This may impact:
-Logistics planning
-Regional marketing campaigns
+* This may impact logistics planning and regional marketing campaigns

-Visualisation:

 ### 3. Order Volume Overview